 Students will travel by school vehicles.
-Students will be released during the course of the trip to parents or guardians only.
+Students will be released during the trip to parents or guardians only.
 These releases should be arranged in advance by submitting a written request to the teacher or faculty in charge of the trip.
 Siblings are not permitted to attend field trips with chaperones.
-Parent chaperones are required to remain with the class throughout the tripthis includes riding on the bus, eating with students, and communicating with the teacher(s).
+Parent chaperones are required to remain with the class throughout the trip-this includes riding on the bus, eating with students, and communicating with the teacher(s).